Cygnus X-3: A variable petaelectronvolt gamma-ray source: Hadronic origin of the UHE emission

 Due to the resonance peak in the inelastic $p\gamma$ cross-section at 200–500 MeV in the proton rest frame, the $\gamma$-ray flux is expected to decline at higher energies, especially when the target photon distribution is narrow (Planckian).
 Even for a hard power-law spectrum of protons, this leads to a drop in the $\gamma$-radiation spectrum.
 Additionally, a high-energy cutoff in the proton distribution would further sharpen the spectral break.
 At low energies, the $\gamma$-ray spectrum also drops off due to the kinematic threshold of the interaction.

-Below 1~PeV, the suppression of the $\gamma$-ray flux from proton-starlight interactions is too steep to account for the measured fluxes down to 0.06~PeV.
+Below 1~PeV, the suppression of the $\gamma$-ray flux from proton-starlight interactions is too steep to account for the measured fluxes down to around 0.06~PeV.
 Therefore, an additional radiation channel is needed to explain the measured fluxes in this energy range.
-Under certain conditions, $p\gamma$ interactions involving lower-energy (TeV) protons and higher-energy (X-ray) photons, as well as inelastic $pp$ collisions with ambient gas, can contribute significantly and help bridge the spectral gap between 10~TeV and 1~PeV (Methods C).
+Under certain conditions, $p\gamma$ interactions between lower-energy (TeV-PeV) protons and X-ray photons, together with $pp$ interactions within the jet, and potentially also outside the jet (e.g., with the stellar wind), may contribute significantly and help bridge the spectral gap between 10~TeV and 1~PeV (Methods C).
+In scenarios involving $pp$ interaction, a number density of $\sim2\times10^{10}~{\rm cm}^{-3}$ can account for the observed SED as shown in Fig.~\ref{fig:SED-LHAASO-model}.
+This is close to the gas number density in the jet (Methods C.2).

-In scenarios involving $pp$ interaction, to allow for modulation at the 4.8~h orbital period, the proton cooling time via $\pi^0$ production, $t_{\rm \pi^0} \approx 2 \times 10^{15}/n \, \rm s$ at PeV energies must not exceed this period.
-This condition requires a target density of $n \gtrsim 10^{11} \, \rm cm^{-3}$, which may be marginally achievable within the jet (see Method C).
-Denser regions likely exist outside the jet, where escaping protons could still generate $\gamma$-rays.
-However, in such a scenario, it is unclear whether the emission would preserve the orbital periodicity, given the random propagation of protons beyond the jet.

-Alternatively, the extension of the $\gamma$-ray spectrum to lower energies could be explained by an additional photomeson production channel involving interactions between multi-TeV protons and X-ray photons within the jet.
+As noted, the extension of the $\gamma$-ray spectrum to lower energies could be explained by an additional photomeson production channel involving interactions between multi-TeV protons and X-ray photons within the jet.
 The compact object in Cygnus X-3 exhibits an intrinsic X-ray luminosity of $\sim 10^{39}~{\rm erg}~{\rm s}^{-1}$, comparable to the UV luminosity of its companion Wolf-Rayet star.
 While the X-ray photon production rate is substantially lower (by a factor of $\epsilon_{\rm X}/\epsilon_{\rm UV} \sim 10^2-10^3$), the local X-ray photon density can be significantly enhanced if particle acceleration occurs preferentially near the compact object rather than the companion star.
-This scenario naturally emerges if protons are accelerated near the jet base, where they are exposed to intense X-ray emission from either the accretion disc or the jet funnel.
+This scenario naturally emerges if protons are accelerated and isotropized near the jet base, where they are exposed to intense X-ray emission from either the accretion disc or the jet funnel.
 The corresponding $\gamma$-ray spectrum predicted by this model is shown in Fig.~\ref{fig:SED-LHAASO-model}.